NATIONAL 7-ELEVEN DAY

 - Breath through your nose.
 This allows warmer air to circulate through your sinus passages.

 - Return to drinking your Slurpee at a slower pace.

-HOW TO OBSERVE 7-ELEVEN DAY
+HOW TO OBSERVE #National7ElevenDay

 Go to your local 7-Eleven and get a free Slurpee in your favorite flavor.
 Share on social media and include #National7ElevenDay

-HISTORY OF 7-ELEVEN DAY
+7-ELEVEN DAY HISTORY

 7-Eleven first celebrated 7-Eleven Day in 2002.
 They encouraged customers to visit their local 7-Eleven to enjoy a free beverage as a thank you to the 7-Eleven customers.
-The company which is considered the first convenience store which started in 1927 under the name of Southland Ice Company with the logo Totem, because people could conveniently “tote ’em” home their items.
+The company, which is considered the first convenience store which started in 1927 under the name of Southland Ice Company with the logo Totem, because people could conveniently “tote ’em” home their items.
 It wasn’t until 1947 when the company expanded its hours to from 7 AM to 11 PM that it changed its name.